Low Back Pain (cont.)

 What is the treatment for low back pain?

-As has been highlighted by research presented at the national meeting of the American College of Rheumatology, a very important aspect of the individual evaluation is the patient's own perception of their particular situation.
+As has been highlighted by research presented at the national meeting of the American College of Rheumatology, a very important aspect of the individual evaluation is the patient's own understanding and perception of their particular situation.
 British researchers found that those who believed that their symptoms had serious consequences on their lives and that they had, or treatments had, little control over their symptoms were more likely to have a poor outcome.
 This research points out to physicians the importance of addressing the concerns and perceptions that patients have about their condition during the initial evaluations.

 Finally, it should be noted that the conditions listed above are intended for general review.
 There are many other causes of back pain, including upper back pain, that have not been discussed.

 What is the outlook (prognosis) for low back pain?